Skip to main content

 If you're sending highly sensitive information, you can't rely on these limited native email recall features.

-To make sure you can always retract sensitive emails, you'll need a more advanced solution.
+To improve post-send control for sensitive emails, you may need a more advanced solution.

-Tools like the Mailock Outlook add-in, or other secure email platforms, offer better options for email revocation and security.
+Tools like the Mailock Outlook add-in, or other secure email platforms, can offer stronger options for email revocation and security where their controls fit your workflow.

 Exploring multiple secure email tools can help determine the best fit for your needs.